-I recently birthed a womyn’s red frame drum for a local curated art show that’s coming up through our local Arts Council and it took me a month to complete—over a full month’s moon phase… and completed it on International Women’s Day, March 8th, 2023.
+I recently birthed a womyn’s red frame drum for a local curated art show that happened through our local Arts Council and it took me a month to complete—over a full month’s moon phase… and completed it on International Women’s Day, March 8th, 2023.

-It will be a part of a curated art show here on Gabriola, through the Triumph program, Covid + Climate Change which opens the weekend of March 17th.
+My Art Drum piece was part of a group curated art show and community discussions held here on Gabriola, through the Triumph program, Covid Vs Climate Change which ran the weekend of March 17-19, 2023.

-—> more to come, below is a slideshow of some of my process and my artist statement below that… i will add to this when i can…
+—> more to come, below is a short slideshow of some of my process and my artist statement below that… i am working on a video that will show the birthing process.

 The Voice of Our Mother Earth